DakobedBard/dsi-spark/readme.md

 ##Section 2: Setting up an AWS account

 Amazon will ask you for your credit card information during the setup process.
-You should select the free tier service so you do not have to pay anything.
+You should select the free tier service so you do not have to pay anything that is more than $10.

 Go to [http://aws.amazon.com/](http://aws.amazon.com/) and sign up: